 - A resident company must be registered under the Companies Act 2013 and rules made there under.

-- A company incorporated outside India can enter Indian markets as Wholly Owned Subsidiary in India or as a Joint Venture Partner of an Indian Company.
+- A company incorporated outside India can enter Indian markets as a Wholly Owned Subsidiary in India or as a Joint Venture Partner of an Indian Company.
 A company incorporated outside India can also set up a branch, project office or liaison office in India under various regulations.

 India’s national real-time gross settlement (RTGS) system